Department website: http://specialed.wvu.edu

 Admission to the program with PROVISIONAL student status may be considered if openings are available:

---applicants who do not have a Master’s degree in Special Education but meet all other criteria may be admitted but may need to complete additional graduate courses in special education to address deficiencies
+--applicants who do not have a Master’s degree in Special Education but meet all other criteria may be admitted; they may need to complete additional graduate courses in special education or gifted education to enhance their knowledge and skills

 --applicants who have only private school teaching experience but meet all other criteria may be admitted but may need to complete a practicum experience in a public school setting during the program

-Admissions criteria are based on qualifications associated with academic success in doctoral study as well as qualifications that candidates applying for leadership positions are expected to have when seeking employment as faculty at colleges and universities (personnel preparation option) or administrators and supervisors of special education or disability services programs (school leadership option).
-In recognition of the fact that no single criterion is an adequate predictor of satisfactory completion of a program of study or subsequent success in a professional career, faculty endorses multiple criteria for admission to this doctoral program.
+Admissions criteria are based on qualifications associated with academic success in doctoral study as well as qualifications that candidates applying for leadership positions are expected to have when seeking employment as faculty at colleges and universities.
+In recognition of the fact that no single criterion is an adequate predictor of satisfactory completion of a program of study or subsequent success in a professional career, faculty endorse multiple criteria for admission to this doctoral program.
 Requirements for admission are weighed using a +, 0, - system in judging each applicant and are considered necessary but not sufficient eligibility criteria for admission.

 Applicants who meet all criteria are NOT automatically granted admission to the program.
 Admission is contingent upon number of applicants, number of current students, and availability of graduate faculty.